siddchauhan77/siddchauhan77/README.md

 ## Hi there, I'm Sidd 👋

-- 🔭 I’m currently working on building my Digital garden and finishing my [MS program](https://www.mccombs.utexas.edu/Master-of-Science-in-Business-Analytics).
+- 🔭 I’m currently working on building my Digital garden and finishing my [MS program](https://www.mccombs.utexas.edu/Master-of-Science-in-Business-Analytics) by May 2021.
 - 🌱 I’m currently learning about Blockchain, Fin-Tech, Stochastic Optimization and Time series models.
 - 👯 I’m looking to collaborate on [Notion](https://www.notion.so/), [Roam Research](https://roamresearch.com./) projects.
 - 🤔 I’m looking for help with understanding Web development and creating projects.